mckennamunden/mckennamunden.github.io/class-2-2/README.md

 I am hoping just a little bit of review in class will help me remember and I can finish this assignment 100%.

+UPDATE:
+My picture problem was just a simple mistake in not pushing the pictures to the directory/naming the files correctly.
+I am feeling much much better about all of this already.
+I feel like I'm so smart already - even though it's taking me a long time to figure it all out.

 [This is my website] (http://mckennamunden.github.io)